CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -Outcomes
-All the possible outcomes of this task are captured here.
-Outcomes property\nis a collection property of type workflow.Outcome objects.\nThe outcomes can be mapped to the message to be shown.
-The outcomes are\nevaluated in the order they are given.
-At the end of the outcomes list,\nan catchall success/fail outcome can be added with condition as &apos;true&apos;.\nThis is an optional\nproperty and if not specified the task will be marked as success.
+Collection of possible task outcomes, represented as workflow.Outcome objects.
+Outcomes can be mapped to messages and are evaluated in the given order. \nA catch-all success or failure outcome with condition &apos;true&apos; can be included at the end.
+Optional property; if not specified, the task defaults to success.

 Note :- Use Initialize-Intersightobject to create the object of complex type object